rjimeno/linux-sysadmin-interview-questions/README.md

 * How can you limit process memory usage?

+    * `ulimit -Sv` followed by the maximum number of KB that the future processes will be allowed to use.

 * What is bash quick substitution/caret replace(^x^y)?

+    *It is a way to (almost) repeat the previous command replacing the first instance of the string 'x' by the string 'y'.
+Example

+    ```
+    $ echo baz foo foo
+    baz foo foo
+    $ ^foo^bar
+     echo baz bar foo
+    baz bar foo
+    $
+    ```

 * Do you know of any alternative shells?
 If so, have you used any?

+    * I used csh a few years MANY years ago and I'm happier with Bash nowadays.
+    There are many other shells like sh, ksh, tcsh, and more.

 * What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?

+    * Many years ago I had only one server with a tape device and so I used telnet, tar and pipes to initiate the creation of a backup that will be received by the server with tape capabilities and recorded there.
+I learned the trick from the book Unix Power Tools (probably first edition).

+    *  A quick Google search showed ways to do similar things using ssh so a whole file system can be backed up to a remote host.
+Here's an example:

+    `tar zcf - tobearchived | ssh user@destination_server_ip 'cat - > tobearchived.tar.gz'`

+    'tobearchived' represents a file or, more interestingly, hierarchy of files or full file system in a (origin) server. 'user' is not very relevant, but it is necessary while 'destination_server_ip' is the domain name or IP address of the host that will receive the stream of data to be archived as a tape archive file.

 * How can you tell if the httpd package was already installed?

+    * My preferred way is to try calling `apachectl`.
+It is probably better to query the package manager considering that the name of the package is varies between distributions and their versions.
+You will probably need to "grep" the output for 'http' or '[Aa]pache'.

 * How can you list the contents of a package?

+    `rpm -ql <package_name>` if the package is installed.
+It is `rpm -qlf
+    <package_file>` works if the package is not installed but its file is
+    available in the local file system.
+Yum and apt-get can do similar things.

-* How can you determine which package is better: openssh-server-5.3p1-118.1.el6_8.x86_64 or openssh-server-6.6p1-1.el6.x86_64 ?
+* How can you determine which package is better: openssh-server-5.3p1-118.1 .el6_8.x86_64 or openssh-server-6.6p1-1.el6.x86_64 ?

+    * Generally, higher numbers towards the left represent are equivalent to more recent packages and so it may be OK to assume that openssh-server-6 .6p1-1.el6.x86_64 is better (Major version 6 as oposed to version 5).

 * Can you explain to me the difference between block based, and object based storage?

+    * The following is an oversimplification:

+        * Block based storage is fast and can have a file system on top.
+The way it works allow for a program to append one or more bytes at the end of a large file very quickly.

+        * Object storage is comparatively slow.
+It is not possible to add a byte at the end of a file without retrieving the entirety of the file first.

 #### [[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>